 Traditional meditation tools—prayer beads, gongs, chanting—can help you focus and relax.

-Now it’s easy to experiment with different apps you can download for your smartphone or tablet.
-There’s even a Zen rock garden app that lets you rake the sand with your fingertips!
+Or experiment with different apps you can download for your smartphone or tablet.
+There’s even a Zen rock garden app that lets you rake the sand with your fingertips.